DaoCloud/DaoCloud-docs/docs/en/docs/dce/what.md

 DaoCloud Enterprise 5.0 is a high-performance, scalable cloud-native operating system.
 It can provide a consistent and stable experience in any infrastructure and environment, supporting heterogeneous clouds, edge clouds, and Multicloud Management.
 DCE 5.0 integrates the latest service mesh and microservice technologies, which can track the entire lifecycle of each traffic, help you understand the detailed metrics of clusters, nodes, applications, and services, and visualize the health status of applications through dynamic dashboards and topology maps.

 DCE 5.0 natively supports the DevOps development and operation mode, which can realize the standardization and automation of the entire app delivery process, and integrates various selected databases and middleware to make operation and maintenance governance more efficient.
 Each product module is independently decoupled, supports flexible upgrades, has no impact on business, and can be docked with many cloud-native ecological products to provide a complete solution system.
-It has been tested in production scenarios by nearly a thousand industry customers, building a solid and reliable digital foundation, helping enterprises define digital boundaries, and unleashing cloud-native productivity.
+It has been tested in production cases by nearly a thousand industry customers, building a solid and reliable digital foundation, helping enterprises define digital boundaries, and unleashing cloud-native productivity.

 <div class="grid cards" markdown>